arii/hrm/README.md

 * [dogebot](https://www.linkedin.com/in/dogebot-wow-a71b79) for web UI information
 * [ilia](https://github.com/ilebedev) for helping me with web server stuff

 I tried a few different things before I got to this solution.
-Also, I have some more details here that I wrote on an exciting friday night during the pandemic: [origins story] (docs/evolution.md).
+Also, I have some more details here that I wrote on an exciting friday night during the pandemic: [origins story](docs/evolution.md).